 During Weeks 5-7, please videotape one of your tutoring sessions in its entirety.
-You will record yourself in iMovie at the WRC at a specially designated table in the northeast corner of ATC 308.
+You can use your own device, or record yourself on an iPad or using iMovie in the WRC.
+If you prefer a quieter location, make an appointment in the Listening & Speaking Center (L47).
 Any of our permanent WRC staff can help you set up the camera and microphone and initiate the iMovie session.
 Make sure to save the video before you close iMovie.

-After taping, download the iMovie file to your flash drive and watch the entire session yourself, then choose a ten-minute segment to watch with a Senior Tutor or fellow tutor in the class.
+After taping, email the movie to yourself or download the iMovie file to your flash drive and watch the entire session yourself, then choose a ten-minute segment to watch with a Senior Tutor or fellow tutor in the class.

 In about 500-1000 words, tell us about your tutee and describe the session from beginning to end.